junglesta/speak/_posts/2015-10-12-comic-sans.md

 ---

-Woo!
 Goodbye, dirty-checking!
 Your tombstone should be carved in Comic Sans.